 Choosing a Company

 Companies have their own reasons for being in a partnership.
 Sometimes people get into a partnership for capital, sometimes for expertise, and sometimes for connections.
 If these expectations are not fulfilled can strain the partnership.
-The motive, vision, and values for the companies are different, it is important to discuss before signing the contract.
+The motives, visions, and values of the companies are different, it is important to discuss them before signing the contract.
 Also, a clear dissolution and modification plan needs to be made as needs and expectations change over time.

 You need to find a company to partner with.
 But it cannot be just any company.
 A sound partnership involves great cooperation and mutual benefits.
 The partnership need not be with your competitor.
 It can be a company that commands an entirely different area.
 Take the recent Starbucks-Spotify partnership for example.
 Make a list of the big partnership companies you’d like to partner with.
 Email them to see if they would be open to a partnership.
 Also, be ready to face a lot of rejections at the start.
 The key is to be patient.